 "I don't think the stars can even compare to my ring's sparkle," Julianne giggled with absolute giddiness.

-Brushing pieces of Julianne's fine auburn hair away from her round face, I said, "Well I think nothing holds a candle to that smile of yours."
+Brushing pieces of Julianne's fine auburn hair away from her round face, I whispered in her ear, "Well I think nothing holds a candle to that smile of yours."

 I gathered up the blanket while Julianne placed the empty containers and cups back into the basket.
-She asked, "Do they know already?"
+She asked surprised, "Do they know already?"

-Placing the blanket in the bench seat, I turned to take the basket from her hands.
-Responding back, "Well I did have to ask your father's permission."
+Placing the blanket in the bench seat of my truck, I then took the basket from her hands.
+Responding back when placing it on the floor, "Well I did have to ask your father's permission."

 A sudden slap hit my shoulder and I turned around startled.